 Absolutely!
 You will have to have a parent or legal guardian fill out your waiver prior to the event and you're good!

-Unfortunately, soldering is not allowed at our venue.
 We will have hardware kits that don't require soldering, couretsy of MLH.
 We love hardware hacking and are looking into ways to allow you guys to make any kind of hardware hack you'd like.